slavetdigital/slavet-claude-frontend/README.md

 Default config enables strict evidence requirements; see the plugin manifest and README for toggles.

+## Sub-agents and collaboration

+This marketplace and the `slavet-claude-frontend` plugin are structured to support sub-agents per Claude Code’s best practices:

+- Sub-agents are created for focused scopes (e.g., theme audit, plugin audit, contrast sweep) while the main agent maintains the primary workflow.
+- Sub-agents must operate within strict resource budgets and run in the background without blocking.
+- When a compatible Slavet plugin is detected, the system exchanges capabilities and coordinates tasks to avoid duplicated work and excess API calls.
+- Results are summarized and surfaced via periodic non-intrusive notifications; full reports are stored in project docs or logs.

+Recommended triggers:
+- On install or update: run a lightweight scan to detect frameworks, tokens, and available Slavet plugins.
+- On demand: `/agent audit theme` or `/agent audit plugin` to spawn a scoped sub-agent.
+- Scheduled (optional): background daily checks with token caps.

 ## How the marketplace works

 - The marketplace entry is defined at `.claude-plugin/marketplace.json` and includes the `slavet-claude-frontend` plugin using a local `source` path: